Ultra-long Gamma-ray Bursts from Micro-Tidal Disruption Events: The Case of GRB 250702B: The Micro-TDE Scenario

 In a grazing encounter with peri-center $r_p \gtrsim r_{\rm t}$ (penetration factor $\beta \equiv r_{\rm t}/r_p \lesssim 1$), the star suffers \emph{partial} mass loss while a bound stellar core survives.

-The stripped debris returns on the fallback timescale (setting an initial, faint precursor), whereas the surviving core, left on an eccentric orbit about the compact object, returns to peri-center after an orbital period, potentially undergoing a deeper encounter that powers the ultra-long main flare.
+The stripped debris returns on the fallback timescale (setting an initial, faint pre-peak signal), whereas the surviving core, left on an eccentric orbit about the compact object, returns to peri-center after an orbital period, potentially undergoing a deeper encounter that powers the ultra-long main flare.

-Hydrodynamic simulations show that repeated partial disruptions often lead to progressively deeper passages \citep[e.g.,][]{Guillochon2013,Coughlin2019,Wang2021}.
+Hydrodynamic simulations show that repeated partial disruptions often lead to progressively deeper passages \citep[e.g.,][]{Guillochon2013,Coughlin2019,Wang2021,Kiroglu2023}.
 The underlying mechanism can be understood analytically (below): the first encounter modifies both the orbital parameters and the stellar structure in ways that reduce the peri-center distance and increase the effective tidal radius.

 The orbital period for total post-encounter mass $M_{\rm f}\approx M_{\bullet}$ is

 where $P_{\rm day}=P_{\rm orb}/{\rm day}$.
 To trigger enhanced stripping at the next passage, we require $r_p \sim r_{\rm t}$; for an eccentric orbit $r_p=a(1-e)$, hence